webdev-codeline/pokedex/README.md

 4. Search Pagination and Virtual Scrolling: Implementing search pagination and virtual scrolling can significantly enhance the user experience by preventing large amounts of data from being loaded at once.

 5. UI Enhancements: Consider implementing UI changes such as splash screens, interactive animations, skeleton loading, icons, and a cohesive design language to improve the overall user experience.
+Additionally, the UI design could be improved by considering different screen sizes and font sizes for different phones and users.

 6. Screen Transitions and Effects: Add transitions and effects to screens and components to create a more visually appealing and engaging user interface.